Attendant Allegedly Attacked By Passenger On Southwest Flight From Sacramento

 Montgomery, the president of Local 556 of the Transport Workers Union, wrote about the weekend attack in a letter to Southwest CEO Gary Kelly.

 Montgomery asked Kelly to lobby federal officials for more federal air marshals on flights and to ban passengers who violate rules instead of putting them on another flight.
 She said flight attendants are concerned about Southwest resuming sale of alcohol on board planes.
-Many recent cases that have caught FAA’s attention involving passengers who were drinking.MORE NEWS: Should You Invest In Dogecoin?
-Expert Suggests Keeping Away From Controversial Cryptocurrency Market
+Many recent cases that have caught FAA’s attention involving passengers who were drinking.MORE NEWS: Hello Kitty Cafe Truck Set To Visit Arden Fair Mall On Saturday

 Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.